amoyjs/amoy-tool-plist2pixi-json/README.md

 # Examples

-### Default (plist) example
+### example

 We have a pair of sprite atlas files named **Sprite.plist** and **Sprite.png** packed by [TexturePacker](http://www.codeandweb.com/texturepacker/).
 Put them in the same folder as the **unpacker.py** script and run one of the following commands:

-    python unpacker.py Sprite
+    python unpacker2Pixi.py dir|file plist

 or

-    python unpacker.py Sprite plist
+    python particle2Pixi.py dir|file plist

-Script will generate a folder named **Sprite** containing all the sprites from the sprite atlas.

-### JSON example

-If you have **Sprite.json** data file instead of the **Sprite.plist** one run the following command:

-    python unpacker.py Sprite json

-Result will be the same.
+then we will see the dir named out or file if you convert a file.

+lilieminglook@gmail.com